haiafara/otm-docker/README.md

 Make sure the SRTM data covers the region you chose in step 2.

-Easiest way: For worldwide SRTM data use:
+Easiest way: For mid south europe SRTM data use:

 ```
 http://viewfinderpanoramas.org/dem3/M31.zip